Board of directors

 Roanne McGinley Knox

-Ro McGinley Knox is a former management consultant in strategy specialising in financial services, having previously completed research work for the Clinton Global Initiative and the World Bank – focused on sustainability and women’s (girls’) education.
+Ro McGinley Knox is a former management consultant (strategy, financial services), having previously completed research work for the Clinton Global Initiative and the World Bank – focused on sustainability and women’s (girls’) education.
 Currently, Ro is a Partner in a New York based investment firm, which specialises in bringing entrepreneurial ideas to market.
 Ro is a Director of the Ascham Foundation and a member of Human Rights Watch Australia Committee.
-Ro studied opera under Mara Waldman and worked with Martina Arroyo, Marnie Nixon and Marcella Reale and performed the roles of First Lady (Magic Flute), Tosca and Elsa (Lohengrin) in New York City, Connecticut, Rome and Nice.
+Ro studied opera performance with Mara Waldman, worked with Martina Arroyo, Marnie Nixon and Marcella Reale and performed the roles of First Lady (Magic Flute), Tosca and Elsa (Lohengrin) in New York City, Connecticut, Rome and Nice.
 Ro holds a Bachelor of Laws (Hons) and a Bachelor of Arts from the University of Melbourne.

-Howard Spreadbury is a retail marketing specialist who has had a long career meshing data and technology with in-store environments for brilliant results.
-He currently leads M&C Saatchi’s retail unit working with current clients including BWS, Sydney Airport, Freedom, BBQs Galore, Woolworths, Lexus, CBA, NRMA & Tasman Sea Salt.
-Howard uses data and technology to drive sales for brands while ensuring that emotional engagement is never forgotten.
+Howard Spreadbury is a retail marketing specialist with a focus on meshing data, technology and in-store environments for brilliant results.
+He currently leads M&C Saatchi’s retail unit working with clients including BWS, Sydney Airport, Freedom, BBQs Galore, Woolworths, Lexus, CBA, NRMA & Tasman Sea Salt.
+Howard uses real time data and strategic insight to drive sales for brands while ensuring that emotional engagement is never forgotten.
 Howard holds a Bachelor of Business (Queensland University of Technology) and a Master of Business Arts (UNSW Australian Graduate School of Management).

 James is the founder and Artistic Director of the Sydney Art Quartet.
 James studied cello performance at the University of Melbourne, Victorian College of the Arts, University of Western Australia & Sydney Conservatorium of Music.
 As a long standing member of the Australian Brandenburg Orchestra 1999—2012, James performed in many of the major cultural institutions and concert halls of Australia, UK & Europe.
 Additionally he held the dual role of Artistic Manager, shaping the orchestra's creative and education programs 2007-2010 and then becoming the General Manager of the Foundation for the Historic Houses Trust of NSW 2010-2012.